 On these slides, outline what you know about the prospect and what you found out in your discovery discussion.
 Not only does this make your pitch more about the prospect, but it shows that you have been listening and that you understand them.

 5. Trial close periodically during your presentation.

 Trial closing is a test close where you check in with the prospect and see what they are thinking and if you are going in the right direction.
 To improve your presentation, you can trial close at many different points in the presentation.

 At the end of the presentation, you can identify if the prospect would like to move forward with discussions.
-If they do, the last of the is to map out some of the main steps that you and prospect need to go through up until the closing of the transaction and implementation.
+If they do, the last of the sales presentation tips is to map out some of the main steps that you and the prospect need to go through up until the closing of the transaction and implementation.